• Facebook

 Step by step shots showing how to make buckeye balls.

-Tips and Tricks for Buckeye Balls
+Tips For The Perfect Buckeye Balls

-• The traditional way to do buckeye balls is to dip them in semisweet chocolate.
+• The traditional way to do buckeye candies is to dip them in semisweet chocolate.
 I decided to mix things up a bit, and dipped half my balls in semisweet chocolate and the other half in white chocolate and holiday sprinkles.

 • You can use whatever type of sprinkles you like.
 It’s fun to switch out the sprinkle colors to match whatever occasion you’re celebrating.
 Or you can leave off the sprinkles altogether, there are so many ways to decorate buckeye balls!